 In the Greater Everglades, the relationship between hydrologic regime and vegetation distribution is dynamic.
 Along the marl prairie-slough gradient, vegetation shift on individual transects was also influenced by year-to-year variation in water conditions, possibly caused by both rainfall and water management activities.
 For instance, while water level was above the thirty-year average during the mid-to-late 1990s, and continuously for three years prior to the 2005 sampling in northern SRS, water level was at or below the 30-year benchmark during the next four years.
 Moreover, in subsequent years, including the 2011 drought, mean annual water level varied greatly.
-However, the four-year average water level before 2014 sampling was higher than previous two (2008 & 2011) samplings (Figure 2).
-In concurrence with the hydrologic shift during the last sampling, vegetation composition in slough portions of M1 and M2 shifted toward a more hydric type (Figures 8, 9).
+However, the four-year average water level before E4 (2014-2016) sampling was higher than previous two (2008 & 2011) samplings (Figure 2).
+In concurrence with the hydrologic shift during the last sampling, vegetation composition in slough portions of M1, M2 and M4 shifted toward a more hydric type (Figures 12, 13 & 15).
 In contrast, vegetation change on M3 was towards a drier type.
 Since not all transects were sampled in the same year, the annual variation in water conditions might have also affected the magnitude and direction of vegetation change on these transects.
-The sensitivity of vegetation change patterns to short-term variation in hydrologic conditions observed in this study supports earlier findings that in Everglades prairies and marshes, discernible change in species composition can occur in periods as short as 3-4 years (Armentano et al. 2006; Zweig and Kitchens 2008; Sah et al. 2014).
+For instance, conditions in 2014, the year before the 2015 sampling on Transect M3, were very dry, which might have caused an aberrant shift in vegetation on M3 compared to other transects.
+In general, the sensitivity of vegetation to short-term variation in hydrologic conditions observed in this study supports earlier findings that in Everglades prairies and marshes, discernible change in species composition can occur in periods as short as 3-4 years (Armentano et al. 2006; Zweig and Kitchens 2008; Sah et al. 2014).